 Do you dread having to wash your comforter because of all the wrinkles it gets?
 You’re not alone!
 Wrinkled bedding looks messy and can be a real pain to get rid of.
 But don’t worry, I’m here to tell you that getting those pesky wrinkles out doesn’t have to be a hassle.
 With just a few simple tricks and tips, you’ll soon have smooth and wrinkle-free bedding again.
-In this article, I’m going to share with you my top three methods for how to get wrinkles out of comforters quickly and easily.
+In this article, I’m going to share with you my top three methods for how to get wrinkles out of a comforter quickly and easily.
 So keep reading if you want to learn more about ridding your bedroom of those dreaded creases!

 Definition Of A Comforter